blockchain/unused-My-Wallet-V3-jar/README.md

 mvn package

-Two .jar files will be created in the directory ./target :

-MyWalletHD.jar : Can be included in any Java project 'as is' but requires inclusion of dependencies.
-Main.java harness not included.
+The build process will create MyWalletHD.jar in ./target : Can be included in any Java project 'as is' but requires inclusion of dependencies.

-MyWalletHD-jar-with-dependencies.jar : includes all dependencies and can be run from the command line using the Main.java harness (see command line switches below).
+## Classes

+### crypto : standard AES support

+### multiaddr : multiaddr API support

+### payload : JSON payload classes

+### send : creating, signing, and pushing transactions to network

+### util : support classes